BJReplay/EPA_AirQuality_HA/README.md

 - `configured_source`: The strategy configured in options (`PM2.5` or `Overall`).
 - `aqi_source`: Which sub-index actually produced the current AQI value.

+## Examples

+An example templates to produce a fall-back AQI reading based on location availability.

-This allows for templates such as the following simple example that uses the base (first sensor defined) and casts it to a float with a default value of the Brighton sensor - which, if it doesn't have a value, uses the Spotswood sensor.
+This uses the preferred location, with a secondary value of the Brighton sensor, which, if it doesn't have a value, uses the Spotswood sensor.
+Values converted to float as is needed to get a numeric from a string representation.

 ``` yaml
   states('sensor.epa_air_quality_hourly_aqi')